 The impact of the 2008 financial crisis, subsequently followed by the Fukushima nuclear event in 2011 resulted in a prolonged downturn in uranium prices.
 In 2007, the uranium spot price reached an all-time high of US\$138/lb., declining to a multi-year low, below US\$20 lb. in January 2017.
 Low prices prompted producers to curtail production worldwide.
-In 2020, the emergence of the COVID-19 health pandemic resulted in further mine closures, and analysts began forecasting supply deficits for 2021 and beyond.
+In 2020, the emergence of the COVID-19 health pandemic resulted in further mine closures, and analysts began forecasting supply deficits beyond 2023..

 2021 marked a significant change in the composition of uranium market participants, which began to put upward pressure on the uranium spot price.
 Yellowcake PLC in the UK and the Sprott Uranium Trust, successor to the Uranium Participation Fund began to aggressively purchase larger volumes of uranium to hold for investment purposes.
-From August 2021 to May2023, Sprott increased its uranium holdings from 18 million lbs. to approximately 61.7 million lbs.
-Many former producing uranium companies, in addition to exploration and development companies also began purchasing physical uranium to hold in inventory for investment purposes, resulting in the spot price increasing to US\$53.40 lb. i May.
-TD Securities is forecasting an average uranium spot price of US\$54 in 2023 and US\$58 in 2024.
-Strong contracting volumes is expected to increase the long-term price to US\$65 in 2024.
-With future uncovered requirements continuing to grow, it can generally be concluded that the uranium sector has achieved its best momentum than at any time over the past 15 years
+From August 2021 to November 2023, Sprott increased its uranium holdings from 18 million lbs. to approximately 62.4 million lbs., with a net asset value of US\$4.6 billion.
+Many former producing uranium companies, in addition to exploration and development companies also began purchasing physical uranium to hold in inventory for investment purposes.
+More importantly, lower production guidance from producers coupled with a significant shift in term contracting has occurred, which is now at its fastest pace since 2008.
+This contracting momentum has put upward pressure on the uranium price without purchases generated by the Sprott Uranium Trust and other producing companies.
+The momentum in the uranium spot price has continued throughout 2023 and is now up approximately 40% year-todate to US\$80.00 lb., well above TD Securities forecast of an average uranium spot price of US\$54 for 2023 and US\$58 in 2024.
+Cameco's post-third quarter guidance is for even stronger uranium term contracting, particularly from the United States.
+Continued strength in contracting volumes, which suggests a new contracting cycle by utilities is underway, is also expected to continue to put upward pressure on the long-term price, which is currently US\$64.00 lb,.
+With future uncovered requirements continuing to grow, it can generally be concluded that the uranium sector has achieved its best momentum than at any time over the past 15 years.
+Source: TD Securities and tradingeconomics.com)